 Red Garra (Garra Rufa)

 Red Garras will not do great in a standard community aquarium because they require highly oxygenated fast-flowing waters ideally provided by powerful external canister filtration.

 Despite being peaceful towards other species, red garras can be territorial towards their kind or similar-looking species.
 Ideally, these fish should be kept in groups of five or more individuals; if held in numbers less than this, they may quarrel.
 In addition, it would be better to provide plenty of visual barriers in the aquarium amongst the decor so if any minor territorial disputes occur, the fish can get away from others' lines of sight.

-A crucial point to note is that Red Garras are capable of climbing up the aquarium glass with ease.
+A crucial point to note is that Red Garras can climb up the aquarium glass easily.
 They tend to do this when newly imported or have just been moved; therefore, make sure your tank has a tight-fitting lid and that there are no small gaps they can crawl out of.

 Unfortunately, Red Garras are exploited in huge numbers within modern beauty spas for pedicures due to their ability to remove dead skin.
 Under such conditions, they will never thrive and reach their full potential because they are kept in unsuitable conditions with no natural enrichment.
 They have to undergo constant stressful movement from holding tanks to treatment tanks and are starved, so they will eat the dead skin on people's feet, never experiencing a nutritionally balanced diet.

 There is a great deal of variation in the colouration of Red Garras' body and fins.
 Although most populations possess an iridescent or dark blue spot on the caudal peduncle and the opercle, these tend to be more prominent in young individuals.
-There usually are a series of dark markings present on the bottom of the central dorsal-fin rays, and in many examples, the tip of the upper caudal-fin lobe is black.
-In some individuals, you may notice a reddish pigmentation on the head.
+Moreover, there are usually dark markings on the bottom of the central dorsal fin ray; in many cases, the upper caudal fin lobe is also black.
+Finally, in some individuals, you may notice a reddish pigmentation on the head.

 |Scientific Name||Garra Rufa|